hershellayton95/esercizi_node/README.txt

-Retrieve all resources

-In this exercise you'll build on what you created in 'Unit 12, Exercise 1: Create a database and Prisma model'.
+Create a resource

-Add a route to your API that retrieves all resources.
+Add a route to your API that creates a resource.
+The route should validate the request body data.